top of page

 Temperature Management

-It is very important to keep your axolotl’s water cool.
-Axolotls are most comfortable kept in water between 15-20˚C (60-68˚F).
+It is very important to keep your axolotl’s water cool because they are an ectothermic species, meaning they rely on their environmental conditions to regulate their bodily functions including metabolism and respiration.
+Axolotls are most comfortable kept in water between 12-20˚C (53.6-68˚F).
 Temperatures higher than 20°C (68˚F) will quickly lead to stress and the development of disease.
-On the other hand, temperatures lower than 15˚C (60˚F) will begin to slow metabolism, which is detrimental for long periods of time.
+Increased water temperature raises metabolic rate and lowers available oxygen in the environment, leading to increased passive energy consumption as their systems work harder to maintain equilibrium.
+Over 22°C (71.6°F) for extended periods will be stressful and suppressing immune response, while over 24°C (75.2°F) can be fatal.
+On the other hand, temperatures lower than 10˚C (50˚F) will begin to slow metabolism, which is detrimental for long periods of time as they may struggle with full digestion of meals.

 A couple ways to lower temperature consistently are with clip-on fans or aquarium chillers.
 Frozen water bottles can be used temporarily, but are best used for emergencies.
 It is very important to have a consistent means of keeping your axolotl’s tank within a comfortable range, and fans and chillers do a much better job of this.
 See our article How to Lower the Temperature in an Axolotl Tank for more information.